jibbs1703/Predicting-Titanic-Survivors/README.md

 - Identify datatypes and make appropriate conversions.
 - Preprocess dataset - deal with missing values and labels in numeric and categorical features respectively.
 - Split data into the features and target.
 - Training machine learning models on training dataset and check training accuracy.
+- Tune Hyperparameters of the model (if necessary) as the default settings sometimes yield the best performance for the model.
 - Use trained model on test dataset and make prediction.
 - Save predictions to a desired file format file (in this case, a comma separated value - csv file).
-- Dump the model into a pickle file and
+- Save the model by dumping into a pickle file.

 ## Model Results
-**Logistic Regression Model** : The Logistic Regression Model yielded an accuracy of 80% with used on the test data, predicting that 36% of the passengers in the Test Dataset survived the shipwreck while 64% did not survive.
+**Logistic Regression Model** : The Logistic Regression Model yielded an accuracy of 80% with the training data.
+The model predicted that 36% of the passengers in the Test Dataset survived the shipwreck while 64% did not survive.
 The Kaggle submission for this model returned a 76.94% accuracy score.

-**Logistic Regression Cross Validation Model** : The Logistic Regression Cross Validation Model yielded an accuracy of 81% with used on the test data, predicting that 37% of the passengers in the Test Dataset survived the shipwreck while 63% did not survive.
+**Logistic Regression Cross Validation Model** : The Logistic Regression Cross Validation Model yielded an accuracy of 81% with the training data.
+The model predicted that 37% of the passengers in the Test Dataset survived the shipwreck while 63% did not survive.
 The Kaggle submission for this model returned a 77.51% accuracy score.

+**Decision Tree Classifier** : The Decision Tree Classifier Model yielded an accuracy of 84% with the training data.
+The model predicted that 35% of the passengers in the Test Dataset survived the shipwreck while 65% did not survive.
+The Kaggle submission for this model returned a 78.95% accuracy score.

 ## Author(s)
 - [**Abraham Ajibade**](https://www.linkedin.com/in/abraham-ajibade-759772117)